-Overall Outturn
+Overall Outcome

-The Comprehensive Income and Expenditure Statement (shown on page 31) shows the Council's outturn for the authority on an accounting basis (to include notional entries such as depreciation and impairment), The Expenditure Funding Analysis (shown on page 29) shows the actual increase in the general reserve (held for unforeseen circumstances) and the Housing Revenue Account reserve (HRA).
+The Comprehensive Income and Expenditure Statement shows the Council's outturn on an accounting basis (to include notional entries such as depreciation and impairment).
+The Expenditure and Funding Analysis shows the Council's outturn on a funding basis and hence shows the actual increase in the general reserve (held for unforeseen circumstances) and the Housing Revenue Account reserve (HRA), as opposed to appropriations to unusable reserves (as certain transactions are statutorily not allowed to be charged against the general reserve).

-The Expenditure Funding Analysis shows an increase in the overall General and HRA reserves of £3.362m.
+The Expenditure and Funding Analysis shows an increase in the overall General fund and HRA reserves of £1.060m.
 This has then been appropriated into the following reserves:

-Reserve Balance at 31st March 2016 Increase/(Decrease) in year Balance at 31st March 2017
+Reserve Balance at 31 March 2018 Increase/(Decrease) in year Balance at 31 March 20199

-General Fund £1.630m £0.309m £1.939m

-General Fund Ear Marked
+General Fund £2.504m £0.565 m £3.079m

-Reserves £4.170m £3.118m £7.288m

-HRA £1.618m -£0.065m £1.553m

-TOTAL £7.418m £3.362m £10.780m
+Earmarked Reserves £6.613m -£0.129m £6.484m

+HRA £1.669m £0.614m4m £2.283m